shreeyash-ugale/Covert-Messenger/README.md

 ncat 127.0.0.1 4444
 ```
 ---
-#### If you check your WSL(Hyper-V) firewall which sits between Windows and WSl with [Wireshark](https://www.wireshark.org/), you will notice that all communication Takes place over ICMP and the data within the packet is encrypted as expected
+#### If you setup a firewall between port 6666 and 5555 and observe the traffic with [Wireshark](https://www.wireshark.org/), you will notice that all communication Takes place over ICMP and the data within the packet is encrypted as expected